Stage & screen

 Before I was a product consultant, I was an actor.
 The training stuck.

 I hold a B.A. in Theatre Arts from Virginia Tech with a performance concentration.
-I've played Velma Kelly, Rizzo, Harper in Angels in America, and Maria in Twelfth Night.
 Now I'm stepping back in – performing, designing, and directing in the Bay Area and beyond.

 What theatre taught me about work